 Based on LDVM, we implemented a comprehensive two-level prototype.
-The two levels correspond to two levels of visualization detail from Shneiderman's visual information seeking mantra: "overview first, zoom and filter, then details on demand" [14].
+The two levels correspond to two levels of visualization detail from Shneiderman's visual information seeking mantra: "overview first, zoom and filter, then details on demand" [15].
 Figure 3 shows the general architecture of our LDVM implementation.

 Step 1 corresponds to the LDVM source RDF and non-RDF data stage, in which a user can enter SPARQL endpoints and select graphs to visualize.
-The LDVM implementation may probe the selected SPARQL endpoints based on the formalism of compatibility introduced in Definition 6 to determine which analyzers can be offered to the user in the next step.
-In step 2 the user selects an analyzer from the offered list.
+The LDVM implementation may probe the selected SPARQL endpoints to determine which analyzers can be offered to the user in the next step.
+The probing is based on the formalism of compatibility introduced in Def.
+6. In step 2 the user selects an analyzer from the offered list.
 (S)he can also customize the analyzer or create a completely new one.
 Step 3 performs the data analysis specified by the analyzer.
 The analysis is sent to the server, executed and the LDVM analytical RDF abstraction is returned.
 This involves querying of the specified SPARQL endpoints, which may involve SPARQL query caching mechanism for performance optimization, and synthesis of data gathered from the individual SPARQL endpoints involved.
 In Step 4 the user chooses a visualizer to visualize the obtained analytical abstraction.
 First, the user chooses what structure encoded in the analytical abstraction should be visualized.
 This corresponds to choosing a suitable visualization transformer.
 Then, he chooses a suitable visualizer to visualize the visualization abstraction created by the transformer.
+Note that it is possible to incorporate the selection of the visualization transformer into the selection of the visualizer.
+In that case, the user chooses only the visualizer which already contains a suitable visualization transformer.
+This is not so flexible and reusable as if they were separated but it is more comfortable for the user in certain cases.
 The optional step 5 involves optional customization of the specified visualization (e.g. shapes, colors, etc.).
 In other words, the user specifies the visual mapping transformation in this step.
-Finally, in step 6 our LDVM implementation runs the chosen visualizer (i.e. creates a view) and presents it to the user.
+Our LDVM implementation allows for ontology-driven visual mapping transformation.
+For example, if we are visualizing data about public contracts, we may want to represent individual contracts (instances of class Contract from the Public Contracts Ontology) as file icons, etc. Finally, in step 6 our LDVM implementation runs the chosen visualizer (i.e. creates a view) and presents it to the user.
 The user can then execute LDVM view operators, which correspond to zooming, scrolling etc. The arrow from step 6 to step 4 represents a possible change or customization of the used visualizer over the same data.
 The arrow from step 6 to step 2 represents a change of level of detail.
 This may be the zoom-in from Shneiderman's mantra from the overview level to the detail on demand level.
 Also, the change of detail can be in the opposite direction, i.e. from a detailed view to its context in the overview.
 In our case, this means transition between our two parts of our LDVM implementation.
-Let us now introduce our implementations on the respective levels.